 Last year, volunteers and paid teachers provided 9,000 instructional hours to 43 students in the Adult Basic Education track, 24 in Adult Secondary Education, and 340 in English Language Acquisition.
-One hundred fifty-seven students have received their high school diplomas, and 141 have become U.S. citizens.
+One hundred sixty-one students have received their high school diplomas, and 151 have become U.S. citizens.
 Ninety percent of Project Literacy students are foreign-born, coming from 43 different countries and speaking 29 languages.

 Howard County Library System is the only library in the state of Maryland to receive money from the Maryland State Department of Labor, Licensing and Regulation to support an adult literacy initiative.